The Bankrate promise

 How much is a speeding ticket in Michigan?

-Michigan’s laws can be complex, and that is reflected in how speeding tickets are charged.
-The cost of a speeding ticket in Michigan varies based on the severity of the ticket, what type of road you were on and what county you were in.
+Michigan’s car insurance laws can be complex, and that is reflected in how speeding tickets are charged.
+The cost of a speeding ticket in Michigan varies based on the severity of the infraction, the type of road and the county.
 In Branch County, for example, Michigan drivers can expect to pay the following for speeding tickets:

 - 1-5 mph over the speed limit: $115